Rajneetsami/data_warehouse_DE23_Rajneet_kaur/_exercises/exercise1_extract_load.md

 &nbsp; g) What is the purpose of roles in Snowflake?

+**roles in Snowflake are essential for ensuring secure, manageable, and compliant data access.
+They help organizations implement a robust access control framework, supporting both security and operational efficiency.**

 &nbsp; h) Explain the difference between USAGE and OWNERSHIP privileges.

 &nbsp; i) What information is required to create a user in Snowflake?

 ## Glossary